crlandsc/torch-log-wmse/README.md

 [![LICENSE](https://img.shields.io/github/license/crlandsc/torch-log-wmse)](https://github.com/crlandsc/torch-log-wmse/blob/main/LICENSE) [![GitHub Repo stars](https://img.shields.io/github/stars/crlandsc/torch-log-wmse)](https://github.com/crlandsc/torch-log-wmse/stargazers) <!-- [![GitHub forks](https://img.shields.io/github/forks/crlandsc/torch-log-wmse)](https://github.com/crlandsc/torch-log-wmse/forks) -->

-This repository contains the torch implementation of an audio quality metric, [logWMSE](https://github.com/nomonosound/log-wmse-audio-quality), originally proposed by [Iver Jordal](https://github.com/iver56) of [Nomono](https://nomono.co/).
+This repository contains the torch implementation of an audio quality metric, [logWMSE](https://github.com/nomonosound/log-wmse-audio-quality), originally proposed by [Iver Jordal](https://github.com/iver56).
 In addition to the original metric, this implementation can also be used as a loss function for training audio separation and denoising models.

 logWMSE is a custom metric and loss function for audio signals that calculates the logarithm (log) of a frequency-weighted (W) Mean Squared Error (MSE).
 It is designed to address several shortcomings of common audio metrics, most importantly the lack of support for digital silence targets.